-In addition to through and between the fragments in the record, Johnson's critical method invovles re-encoding its silences.
-Drawing from Hortense Spillers's theorizing on the effects of slavery on gender, Johnson's project works to "rejec[t] discourses of black women as lascivious or wicked, and transmut[e] them into practices of defiance and pleasure for themselves" (Johnson 2020, 10).
+In addition to reading between the fragments in the record, Johnson resignifies its silences.
+Drawing from Hortense Spillers's theorizing on the effects of slavery on gender, Johnson's project “rejects discourses of black women as lascivious or wicked, and transmut[e] them into practices of defiance and pleasure for themselves” (Johnson 2020, 10).
 This work emerges most provocatively in the way that Johnson handles information that is missing from the archive, for example, a census that ignores the presence of black women and girls living in the New Orleans area in the early 18th century.
-Reading these absences as "null values," rather than absent values or zero values, Johnson reframes the absence of information into resistence, in particular, to "resis[t] equating the missing or inapplicable information with black death" (Johnson 2020, 135).
+Reading these absences as “null values,” rather than absent values or zero values, Johnson reframes the absence of information to “resis[t] equating the missing or inapplicable information with black death” (Johnson 2020, 135).
 Asserting these null values allows Johnson to index where these women exceed the logics of colonial subjectification:

 It is possible to see their absence as evidence of either their perceived nonexistence or lack of importance, or inferior data-collection practices.
 It is also possible, however, to hear in the register's silence the ecstatic shout of black freedom practices transgressing colonial desires, black people forming maps of kin between towns and countryside, black women loving each other into free states that could not be counted by census officials, much less managed by imperial entities or recorded on manuscript pages.
 Johnson 2020, 143

-Tracing histories of what could have been, but what is not recorded, because it does not fit into dominant systems of quantification, Johnson describes the radical seeking of "joy and pleasure, g[iving] birth, mother[ing] spaces of care and celebration, and cultivat[ing] expressive and embodied aesthetic practices to heal from the everyday toil of their laboring lives" (Johnson 10).
-By virtue of not being counted, Johnson argues, these women show "where they exceed the bounds of colonial power" that is based on the quantification and commodification of black life.
+The histories of what could have been, which do not fit into dominant systems of quantification, include the radical seeking of “joy and pleasure, g[iving] birth, mother[ing] spaces of care and celebration, and cultivat[ing] expressive and embodied aesthetic practices to heal from the everyday toil of their laboring lives” (Johnson 10).
+By virtue of not being counted, Johnson argues, these women show “where they exceed the bounds of colonial power” based on the quantification and commodification of black life.
 These null values allow Johnson to frame "blackness not as bondage… but as future possibility" (Johnson 2020, 10).

 The Future of Editing

-By way of conclusion, I will highlight two recent TEI projects displaying encoding practices that, like Johnson's work on slavery's archive, resist rigid structures of dominance.
-For, as Amy Earhart points out, editorial practices are bound by structures deeper than the TEI data format.
+By way of conclusion, I will highlight two recent TEI projects that, like Johnson's work on slavery's archive, resist rigid structures of dominance.
+As Amy Earhart points out, editorial practices are bound by structures deeper than the TEI data format.
 The obstacles that prevent many text encoding projects from succeeding have to do with the absence of strong institutional support and funding.
-In what follows, I look at how two projects take what Earhart describes as a "DIY approach" that defies the structural constraints of both the institution and the data format (Earhart 2010, 314).
+Therefor, in what follows, I look at how two projects take what Earhart describes as a “DIY approach” that defies the structural constraints of both the institution and the data format (Earhart 2010, 314).